LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

    **Notes:**
       Pass *hmax* :math:`\le 0.0` to set the default value of :math:`\infty`.

+      If both this and :c:func:`ARKStepSetHeuristics` will be called, then this routine must be called *second*.

    .. deprecated:: x.x.x

       Use the SUNHeuristics infrastructure instead (see :numref:`SUNHeuristics.Description`).